ar-io/ar-io-sdk/README.md

 #### `getPrescribedObservers({ epochIndex })`

-Retrieves the prescribed observers of the ArIO process.
+Retrieves the prescribed observers of the IO process.
 To fetch prescribed observers for a previous epoch set the `evaluationOptions` to the desired epoch.

 ```typescript
 const io = IO.init();